Azure/deployment-stacks/README.md

 1. Open an elevated PowerShell session.

-1. Run the following command bypass local script signing policy temporarily.
+1. Run the following command to bypass local script signing policy in your session.

 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process
 ```

-1. Download the [deployment stacks installation package](https://github.com/Azure/deployment-stacks/releases), unzip the package, and then run the installation `.ps1` script.
-You can choose to install the module either in the current PowerShell session, or system-wide.
+1. Download the latest [deployment stacks installation package](https://github.com/Azure/deployment-stacks/releases), unzip the package, and then run the installation `.ps1` script.
+You can choose to install the module either in the current PowerShell session or system-wide.

 ```powershell
     ./AzDeploymentStacksPrivatePreview.ps1